strictphp/conventions/README.md

 composer require strictphp/conventions --dev
 ```

-This will install the package as a development dependency..
+This will install the package as a development dependency.

 ## Getting Started